 His critically acclaimed debut solo record TEMPLE DOG, released in 2011 with 4 star reviews in the national music press, was an eclectic mix of contemporary story-based folk songs, with nods to roots and jazz, delivered with innovative musicianship by Steve and a team of fine players.
 Stories gleaned from Steve’s travels through exotic locations such as India, Russia, Japan and Vietnam were interspersed with tales of post 9-11 trauma, family skeletons, caustic political satire, and matters of the heart.

 His second album GREEN SIDE UP, released in August 2014, was recorded predominantly in Steve’s own Studio Rue du Temple in the Byron Bay hinterland, where he now lives.
 For much of the inspiration for this new record, Steve had to look no further than his family history, with stories of his great-grandmother’s tough life in rural Queensland, his great uncle’s capture and imprisonment during the Great War, and his French ancestors fleeing from religious persecution in the 16th century, intertwined with more stories from the road, love, murder and a healthy dose of black humour.
-He toured this album extensively through Australia with an assorted band of players, dubbed The New Felons.
-GREEN SIDE UP also scored 4 star reviews in the national music press.
+He toured GREEN SIDE UP extensively through Australia, on the back of more 4 star reviews in the national music press.

 In late 2017, Steve released his third album WRONG TRAIN, RIGHT STATION.
 Recorded during 2016 and early 2017 once again at Studio Rue du Temple, Steve this time adopted an entirely DIY approach, and recorded every instrument himself.
 A review by prominent music journalist Noel Mengel sums up the new album this way..."Tyson does darkness very well with regret-tinged songs of missed chances and jealous-rage murder tales, but he balances these with the songs with a twinkle in the eye or tongue in cheek.
 The tracks on this third solo set reveal a master song craftsman with a nuanced lyrical touch and strong melodies.
 Nothing is over-polished, but these are songs that are built to last."
 Once again, reviewers in a host of music publications gave the record glowing endorsements.